Nithin-de/Nithin-de/README.md

 Aspiring Full-Stack Web Developer | Open Source Enthusiast | Job Seeker

-🚀 **Currently Exploring:** Full-Stack Web Development with the MERN Stack
+🚀 **Currently Exploring:** Full-Stack Web Development with the MERN Stack, Next.js, and TypeScript

 📖 **Learning Journey:** I'm a beginner diving into the vast world of web development, focusing on mastering the MERN (MongoDB, Express.js, React, Node.js) stack.
+Currently, I'm delving into Next.js and TypeScript, pushing my boundaries and exploring advanced concepts.

 👥 **Open to Collaboration:** I'm eager to contribute to open source projects and learn from experienced developers.